Last updated on June 18th, 2021 at 07:38 pm

 Coconut Macaroons are chewy and moist on the inside, and crispy and golden on the outside.
-They are delicious, easy to make, gluten-free and require only 5 ingredients!
+They are delicious, easy to make, gluten-free, and require only 5 ingredients!

-We’ve tried many dozen of various coconut macaroons recipes, and came to the conclusion that this version is the best one.
+We’ve tried many dozen of various coconut macaroon recipes, and came to the conclusion that this version is the best one.
 They are simply irresistible, with a nice crunchy texture on the outside and chewy in the middle.
 They are also gluten-free and are great for people observing Passover.

 It takes about 10 minutes to prepare, and another 25 minutes to bake.
 So don’t wait for too long, and get ready to make some of the best and most delicious coconut macaroons!

 There are countless ways that you can tweak this basic recipe.
 For example, adding more coconut and chocolate, or egg whites and sugar for an even crunchier version.
 If you love coconut and a good dessert, then we are quite sure you are going to love them!

 What is the difference between a macaroon and a macaron?